Pirates draft Louisville C Davis at No. 1, Leiter to Texas

 Mayer hit 14 homers his senior year at Eastlake High School in California, one shy of the school record set by 2000 No. 1 pick Adrian Gonzalez.
 Marcelo batted .392 with 45 RBIs and 46 runs.

 The Kansas City Royals turned in the night's first true surprise when they reached for Connecticut pitcher Frank Mozzicato with the seventh pick.
-The 18-year-old left-hander was projected by most experts as a fit for early in the second round.
+The 18-year-old left-hander threw four consecutive no-hitters this spring, but was projected by most experts as a fit for early in the second round.

 Among the loudest cheers came when the hometown Rockies took Pennsylvania high school outfielder Benny Montgomery, a speedy player with a chance to add strength to his 6-foot-4 frame.